-Most health authorities, including the Centers for Disease Control and Prevention (CDC), recommend that people with asthma get vaccinated against COVID-19 as soon as it becomes available to them.
+Most health authorities, including the Centers for Disease Control and Prevention (CDC), recommend that people with asthma get vaccinated against COVID-19 as soon as the vaccine becomes available to them.

 Keep reading to learn why most health experts recommend people with asthma get a COVID-19 vaccine.

-Some people have reported worsening asthma symptoms after receiving a COVID-19 vaccine, but current scientific evidence hasn’t found a link between asthma and an increased risk of side effects.
+While some people have anecdotally reported worsening asthma symptoms after receiving a COVID-19 vaccine, current scientific evidence hasn’t found a clear link between asthma and an increased risk of side effects.